 When Does the Canada Opening Ceremony Start?

 This early-afternoon window catches North American viewers across lunch and afternoon slots, lands in evening primetime across Europe and Africa, and slips into prime late-night watch hours for the Middle East and Asia.
-For a full breakdown of start times in 44 countries across all three ceremonies, see our FIFA World Cup 2026 opening ceremony start times by country on the homepage.
+For a full breakdown of start times across all three ceremonies, see our FIFA World Cup 2026 opening ceremony start times by country on the homepage.

 BMO Field: The Stadium Hosting the Canada Opening Ceremony